markafitzgerald1/simulate-cribbage-games/README.md

 ## Post-first version or release short to medium term goals

+- Measure point of diminshing returns on build of expected wins, losses and game points per start of hand position and current dealer database.
+(Currently difficult to measure due to slow execution times and the open issue with long runs using the position and current score end game result database hanging.)
 - Improve current best non-simulation-based play strategy:
   - consider improving default play algorithm to lead from high (> 5) pair (e.g. 9 from T-9-9-6) when low lead not possible (1.2 points better than T lead based on simulations); and
   - consider preferring responding to low (< 5) lead with non-ten-count cards over ten-count cards.